This country-specific Q&A provides an overview to Corporate Governance laws and regulations that may occur in Australia.

 What do you believe will be the three most significant issues influencing corporate governance trends over the next two years?

-At the time of writing, a number of corporate governance initiatives are receiving increased focus following the recent Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
-While the scope of the Royal Commission was limited to the financial services sector, many of the issues highlighted are relevant to other sectors and it is expected that the Royal Commission’s impact on corporate governance practices will be far more wide reaching.
+The 2019 report of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry sharply increased the focus on a number of corporate governance issues, which continue to receive deep attention from boards and regulators in Australia..
+While the scope of the Royal Commission was limited to the financial services sector, many of the issues highlighted are relevant to other sectors and the Royal Commission’s impact on corporate governance practices has proved to be far more wide reaching.